a327ex/emoji-merge/README.md

 ## Roguelite tangent

 emoji merge is a fairly small game, so the amount of knowledge it can pass is limited.
-It covers most common things that happen in most games, but some of them are still missing.
+It covers some common things that happen in most games, but lots of them are still missing.
 One important one is how to handle LOTS of event types.
 For instance, consider that emoji merge was a roguelite, and it was such that there were hundreds of different types of emojis, and whenever any 2 of them merged, it would have a different effect.
 If you have 100 emojis alone, then you have around 5000 possible effects.
 How to handle such a large number?

 And my answer is that in this particular case, where you have 5000 possible different merging effects, you'd simply have a huge if/else statement inside the `arena:merge_emojis` function, each case handling each different type of merge possible as highly locally as possible.
 In lots of cases it would be unwise to handle what a particular effect needs to do entirely locally, so it's fine to have some things happen elsewhere, but the primary goal would be for it to happen locally.